 Triangle Lighting for Video Production

 Triangle lighting creates spectacular lighting for video interviews.
-Triangle lighting is just what the name implies, light from three sources pointed at one subject.3%20lights%20copy%20(2) Triangle Lighting for Video Production
+Triangle lighting is just what the name implies, light from three sources pointed at one subject.

 In triangle lighting, you have three light sources.